galaxyproject/training-material/topics/data-science/tutorials/python-typing/tutorial.md

 objectives:
 - Understand the utility of annotating types on one's code
-- Understand the limits of typing in python
+- Understand the limits of type annotations in python

 time_estimation:  30M
 key_points: